-In the United States, there are almost 493,100 correctional officers at work in jails, reformatories and prisons.
-By far, the largest employer of correctional officers is state government with 236,890 correctional officers employed in state penitentiaries.
-City, county and other municipal governments employed 157,910 correctional officers in jails and secure treatment facilities, while the federal government employed 16,250 correctional officers in federal penitentiaries across the country.
+As of last count in 2019, there were more than 423,000 correctional officers at work in jails, reformatories and prisons in the United States.
+State government is by far the largest employer of correctional officers with more than 222,000 COs working in state penitentiaries that year.
+City, county and other municipal governments employed another 160,000 COs in local jails and secure treatment facilities, while the federal government employed 15,000 in federal penitentiaries across the country.<!- mfunc feat_school ->

 The primary role of a correctional officer is to supervise inmates within correctional facilities at the local, county, state or federal level.
 In some instances correctional officers double as correctional treatment specialists, and may also provide some level of guidance to prisoners about life decisions or events in their past.
 The role of counseling in corrections has grown as more prison authorities recognize that the key to stopping the cycle of recidivism requires preventative measures, including a greater level of engagement and treatment options for at-risk offenders.